 Have A Clear Understanding of your Insurance Policy

-Before you find yourself stuck in a housing emergency, make sure you understand the deductibles and coverage17121703798_63f339f34a_o of your home and auto insurance policies.
+Before you find yourself stuck in a housing emergency, make sure you understand the deductibles and coverage of your home and auto insurance policies.
 It is important to note that most homeowner’s insurance does not cover any home flooding that has come from outside the home.
 This means that if your home floods from rainwater in any way, your insurance may not cover it!
 This can leave you stuck paying thousands of dollars out of pocket without knowing beforehand.
 If you are in a flood-prone area, it would be wise to consider getting flood insurance if you don’t always have it.

 For more information on flood insurance, check out floodsmart.gov